Made from Scratch: Field Berry Streusel Muffins

 Preheat oven to 400℉.
 Position oven rack to central position

-- In another large bowl, whisk eggs with milk and melted butter, lemon juice and lemon zest.
+In another large bowl, whisk eggs with milk and melted butter, vanilla and lemon zest.
 Fold wet liquid into the dry ingredient bowl.
 Add the berries and mix just to combine.
-There will be some dry lumps showing but that’s perfectly fine.
+There will be some dry lumps showing but that's perfectly fine.

 Oatmeal Streusel Topping